novelist discusses the importance of slang in short film

 The Lewisham lyricist contextualises contemporary colloquialisms.

-As part of their ongoing celebration of the 400th anniversary of the death of Shakespeare, Selfridges recently invited Novelist to take part in Shakespeare Recited, at the Shakespeare Refashioned Theatre on the lower ground floor, for an evening of discussion around slang.
+As part of their ongoing celebration of the 400th anniversary of the death of Shakespeare, Selfridges recently invited Novelist to the Shakespeare Refashioned theatre on the lower ground floor for an evening of discussion around slang.

 Drawing comparison to the ways in which Shakespeare invented words like 'swagger', Nov talked through current slang, which often originates from rhymers, and pointed out that different parts of London are recognisable by their own terminology.
 Nicknamed 'Colloquial' as a kid, Nov - joined by his brother, sister, cousins and around 150 young people who applied online for tickets - discussed why slang is both important as a disruptor, a communicator and a source of creation.